Bedtime Stories (film): Plot

-On Skeeter’s last night with the children, he tells them a space opera-style story in which he triumphs over Kendall in a duel, but the children add that someone kills him with a fireball as they want their story to be "real" since Skeeter had told them on their first night that happy endings don't exist in real life.
-Skeeter learns from Kendall that the new Nottingham Hotel will be at the location of the closing school.
-Skeeter and Kendall both make presentations on how best to market the hotel; with his heartfelt speech, Skeeter ultimately wins the managerial position.
-However, Skeeter, paranoid against fire due to the story, blasts a fire extinguisher at Nottingham's cake and is “fired”.
+On Skeeter’s last night with the children, he tells them a space opera-style story in which he triumphs over Kendall in a duel.
+The children, recalling how Skeeter told them on their first night that there are no happy endings in real life, add that someone kills him with a fireball.
+Skeeter and Kendall both make presentations on how best to market the hotel; with his heartfelt speech on family, Skeeter ultimately wins the managerial position.
+However, Skeeter learns from Kendall that the new Nottingham Hotel will be at the location of the closing school and, paranoid against fire due to the story, blasts a fire extinguisher at Nottingham's cake and is “fired”.

 Skeeter, much to the surprise of Jill and Nottingham manages to get the hotel’s location moved to the beachfront in Santa Monica; after which Skeeter and Jill race to the school before it can be demolished.
-While at the site, protesting the school’s closure, Bobbi and Patrick sneak in the building to give their sign a better view.
+While at the site, protesting the school’s closure, Bobbi and Patrick sneak into the building to give their sign a better view.
 Skeeter and Jill arrive just in time to stop Kendall from setting off the highly sensitive explosives, saving the kids and the school.
-Sometime later, Skeeter marries Jill and opens a motel named after his father; with Kendall and his accomplice Aspen demoted to the motel's waiting staff.
-Violet marries Skeeter's best friend Mickey, giving him control of the Nottingham Empire.
-Nottingham quits the hotel industry to become a school nurse; and newlywed Skeeter and Jill have a baby boy.
+Sometime later, Skeeter marries Jill and opens a motel named after his father; with Kendall and Aspen demoted to the motel's waiting staff.
+Violet marries Skeeter's best friend, Mickey, giving him control of the Nottingham Empire.
+Nottingham overcomes his extreme germaphobia, quitting the hotel industry to become a school nurse, and newlywed Skeeter and Jill have a baby boy.

 Cast

 Production

 Director Adam Shankman describes Adam Sandler's character as "a sort of 'Cinderfella' character" and adds that "'He's like Han Solo ...'"
-It was filmed on various locations in California, including in Thousand Oaks where Mr. Nottingham's palace is set.
+It was filmed at various locations in California, including in Thousand Oaks where Mr. Nottingham's palace is set.